Azure/clds/readme.md

 # C Lockless Data Structures

-`clds` is a general purpose C library implementing some lockless data structures.
+`clds` is a general purpose C library implementing several lockless data structures.
+This library is work in progress.
+The first release should happen once the first lockless structure is usable.

 The goals are: